LibrariesHacked/helibtech/who-uses-what/who-uses-what-library-technology.md

 * Which institutions use a particular library management system
 * Which institutions use particular product combinations e.g. **x** LMS with **y** discovery solution

+**Our datasets are regularly updated.
+You can see the date of last update on the Google Sheet.**

 You can also export the data in Excel by clicking the button at the top of the table to make a local copy for analysis.